argoproj/argo-helm/charts/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

 ### 5.35.0
 This version supports Kubernetes version `>=1.23.0-0`.
-The current supported version of Kubernetes is v1.24 or later and we align with Amazon EKS calendar, because many of AWS users and conservative approach.
+The current supported version of Kubernetes is v1.24 or later and we align with the Amazon EKS calendar, because many AWS users follow a conservative approach.

 Please see more information about EoL: [Amazon EKS EoL][EKS EoL].